 Joe Vento cleverly opened his store Geno’s in 1966 directly opposite Pat’s.
 He figured he would not have to spend any money on advertising to create a successful business.
 It turns out he was right!
 Pat and Geno’s continue to enjoy a well marketed “rivalry”.

 The key difference between the two is that a cheesesteak at Pat’s will have chopped beef whilst Geno’s has sliced beef.

 ⇒ Heading to NYC?
 Check out my post on 8 Things to do in Lower Manhattan.

 For a slightly different cheesesteak experience check out Carmen’s at Reading Terminal Market.
 Carmen serves his cheesesteaks with Philadelphia cream cheese rather than provolone for a delicious and unique cheesesteak experience.
 Or if you love the taste but want something less fattenting when you get home you could whip up a low carb philly cheesesteak bowl.

 And when it comes to roast pork sandwiches check out Tommy DiNic’s version at Reading Terminal Market.
 It was the winner of the Travel Channel’s Adam Richman’s best sandwich in America.

 Reading Terminal Market

-Most of the traders are local food institutions who have been at the market for generations.
-It is not easy to get a spot at Reading Terminal Market and they are highly contested!
-If there is an overlap the market holds a “taste off” where several traders who are keen to get a spot for a particular cuisine eg Israeli all cook and the best food gets the spot!
+Most of the traders are local food institutions that have been at the market for generations.
+It is not easy to get a spot at Reading Terminal Market and they are highly contested.

 Next up was Pearl’s Oyster Bar for some snapping turtle soup!
 This was the first time that I have eaten turtle.
 I can best compare it to a beef stew – very tasty.
 Don’t forget to add the sherry.